Reverse Shoulder Arthroplasty

 Patient History

-Detailed history, including the personal, medical, and social history, is mandatory to identify all medical comorbidities, social circumstances, and the patient’s functional baseline.
-For example, patients who live on their own or usually use a mobility aid will need extra support postoperatively.
+Detailed history, including personal, medical, and social history, is mandatory to identify all medical comorbidities, social circumstances, and the patient’s functional baseline.
+For example, patients who live on their own or usually use a mobility aid need extra support postoperatively.

 Clinical Assessment